druidops/policyMaker/README.md

 policyMaker
 ===========

-Policy Maker is a configuration manager
+Policy Maker is a configuration manager, it aims to provide releasable policies.

 "Configuration Management is :
 * the process of identifying and defining the items in the system,